-We all know the world’s best hangover cure is simply clipping on your skis and gliding through the nearest mint-fresh mountain scenery.
-Which is probably why mornings spent carving your way down double-blues or blacks are so guiltlessly followed by afternoons spent carving out a niche at the bar.
+We all know the world’s best hangover cure is clipping on your skis and gliding through the nearest mint-fresh mountain scenery.
+Which is probably why mornings spent carving your way down blues or blacks are so guiltlessly followed by afternoons spent carving out a niche at the bar.
 Here are our favourite places to eat, drink and be rosy-cheeked in some of the finest ski resorts in the world.

 AXE BAR @ THE CAMBRIAN, ADELBODEN, SWITZERLAND

 Adelboden, the village-sized cluster of gingerbread-house wooden chalets that just so happens to preside over Switzerland’s most dramatic scenery, is also home to one of the world’s great ski-holiday hotels, the Cambrian.
 The hotel’s spa is legendary, but we’re sticklers for the laid-back atmosphere at its Axe Bar, too, which blends whimsical mountain-themed décor with awesome modern lighting.
 After an Adelboden-brewed craft beer or a few champagne cocktails, decamp to the Cambrian Restaurant for fresh fig and spinach salad, crispy belly of beer-fed pork with apricot and lavender relish, or tempura okras with tomato-olive bread sauce.